ahmedelsers/Python3-Mini-Programs/README.md

 So, here I'm trying to rewrite some of linux shell commands in python 3 (ex. cat, find, grep, ...), and anyone welcome to update or edit my scripts.

 As I said, this repository is to help in learning python 3.

+Also, as an Intermediate Programmer, I'm following the first 3 python zen rules:

+    1- Beautiful is better than ugly.
+    2- Explicit is better than implicit.
+    3- Simple is better than complex.